BillyTheSquid21/Acoustic-Rough-Surface-Reconstruction/README.md

 ## Acknowledgements

-I would like to extend my thanks to my project supervisor, Dr Anton Krynkin for providing invaluable feedback and resources throughout the year.
+I would like to extend my thanks to my project supervisor, Dr Anton Krynkin for providing invaluable feedback and resources throughout the project.
 I would also like to thank Michael David Johnson for providing the linearized Kirchhoff approximation code.